Our organic neem oil is blended with 15% organic olive oil to assist in pourability.

 Garden pesticide: Mix with castille soap and water, spray onto infested plants as needed.
 The spray will suffocate soft bodied insects, and will repel other insects.

 Bath: mix a few drops into the bath water.

 Bug repellent: Use in lotion to deter bugs and mosquitoes.

-Hand soap: Add to liquid hand soap for antibacterial properties.
+Hand soap: Add to liquid hand soap.